 The American Cancer Society recommends anyone reaching age 50 – men and women – have a screening colonoscopy.
 If a family member has had colon cancer, the ACS recommends having this screening test done sooner.

-Watch videos on the Hall-Perrine Cancer Center colon cancer page to learn more about it as well as what to expect during a colonoscopy.
+Learn more about what to expect and how to prepare for your colonoscopy procedure and watch videos on the Hall-Perrine Cancer Center colon cancer page to learn more about the importance of a screening colonoscopy.

 This involves visual examination of the large intestine (colon), using a lighted, flexible video endoscope to remove more involved polyps found in addition to the typical colonoscopy exam.